Katba-Caroline/Disaster_Response_Message_Classification_Pipelines/README.md

 - Used Joblib as it can be faster. read more [here](https://stackoverflow.com/questions/12615525/what-are-the-different-use-cases-of-joblib-versus-pickle)

 ## Results <a name="Results"></a>
+1. Created an ETL pipleline to read data from two csv files, clean data, and save data into a SQLite database.
+2. Created a machine learning pipepline to train a multi-output classifier on the various categories in the dataset.
+3. Created a Flask app to show data visualization and classify any message that users would enter on the web page.

 ## Future Improvements <a name="FutureImprovements"></a>
 Much of this data was imbalanced, some lables had only a handful inputs.
 Here are some approaches to improve our model in the future. read more [here](https://machinelearningmastery.com/tactics-to-combat-imbalanced-classes-in-your-machine-learning-dataset/)